TheWidlarzGroup/react-native-notificated/docs/docs/comprehensive-configuration/order-of-settings-overwriting.md

 ```

-We can divide them as above for the 3 depth levels.
-Let's take a look what properties can we pass at a different levels:
+We can divide them as above for the three depth levels.
+Let's take a look at what properties can we pass at different levels:

 ## Global range (for all notifications):